sesam-community/guidelines/README.md

 This Github account is used to maintain and build reusable open source extensions for Sesam.

-The Docker images are built and deployed to https://hub.docker.com/r/sesamcommunity/
+The Docker images are built and deployed to
+ - https://hub.docker.com/r/sesamcommunity/ , when it is a sesam-community repo
+or
+ - https://hub.docker.com/r/[contributer]/ , when it is a contributers repo

 ## Requirements